DIAGNijmegen/website-content/website-rtc/content/pages/info/infocard3.md

-title: AI in healthcare?
+title: AI in healthcare
 description: Ai is playing an increasingly important role in healthcare.
 groups: rtc
-picture: projects/what_is_deep_learning.png
+picture: projects/ai_for_health.png

 ### AI in healthcare